List of gods in the Investiture of the Gods: Influence

-Legend has it that the ruins of the Platform of Gods (fengshentai, 封神台), where Jiang Ziya appointed the gods, are located near Shandi Village in Huangdui Township, Fufeng County, Baoji City, Shaanxi Province.
-According to local history, all the gods listed were once enshrined here, but they were later destroyed during the Cultural Revolution.
-However, the modern government reconstructed a replica of the Platform of Gods on the former site, turning it into a tourist destination.
+According to local tradition, the ruins of the Platform of Gods (fengshentai; 封神台), where Jiang Ziya is said to have appointed the gods, are located near Shandi Village in Huangdui Township, Fufeng County, Baoji, Shaanxi.
+Local accounts state that the deities named in the Investiture of the Gods were once enshrined there, but the statues were destroyed during the Cultural Revolution.
+A replica of the Platform of Gods has since been built on the site and is now a tourist attraction.
 Many statues of gods now stand before the site.